-Figure 9: Multiobjective optimization: Pareto fronts of optimal stents (left: with fluid-structure interaction, right: without), $V{max} = 30$ cm/s.
+Figure 10: Optimal stent shapes depending on the model (left: with fluid-structure interaction, right: without).

 From Figure 9 and Figure 10, one can also observe that the Pareto front is rather spread.
 It means that the chosen performance criteria are often conflicting.
 The interest of the Pareto front approach in this context is thus to allow the designer to choose the appropriate stent design, depending on which criteria to enhance.